 Can move across the floor

-There aren’t a lot of bells and whistles for a basic metal exercise pen (or “x-pen”) but they are a good cost-effective way to keep your pup safe and out of trouble.
-They are quick to assemble: just unfold them and attach with the included clips.
+This standard x-pen doesn’t have a lot of bells and whistles but is a reliable and cost-effective way to keep your dog safe and out of trouble.
+It is quick to assemble: just unfold and affix the segments together with the included clips.
 There are also anchors to help stabilize this pen if you are going to use it outside.

-They come in many heights, ranging from 24 inches to 48 inches, so you can choose based on the size (or climbing ability!) of your dog.
-You can also clip more than one of these together if you need a bigger space.
-They can be arranged into an octagon, square, or rectangle but if they stay in that configuration depends on how rowdy your dog is!
+The MidWest Homes Foldable Metal Dog Exercise Pen comes in five different heights, ranging from 24 inches to 48 inches, so you can choose based on the size (or climbing ability!) of your dog.
+You can also clip more than one of these together if you need a bigger space, making this a good option if you're looking for something expandable.
+They can be arranged into an octagon, square, or rectangle but the right configuration often depends on how rowdy your dog is and what will hold together best.

 Best Indoor: IRIS USA, Inc. 34-Inch Exercise Playpen